 Complex Caching Mechanism

 Most often, WooCommerce scalability issues are attempted to be saved entirely by caching.
 Hosting providers are generally hard on selling you their proprietary caching solution as a means to solve scaling issues.

-One thing that is certain, is that adding more components to your hosting stack will complicate the setup, which has consequences for operations, increases the maintenance burden, and complicates debugging when something goes wrong.
+One thing that is certain is that adding more components to your hosting stack will complicate the setup, which has consequences for operations, increases the maintenance burden, and complicates debugging when something goes wrong.
 If it actually helps with scaling, it may increase your capacity a little, but the key bottleneck will still remain the same, your origin’s hosting speed.

 WordPress caching plugins are not the most efficient either, especially with WooCommerce.
-The problem here is that any solution that works inside of WordPress still needs to load WordPress itself before it can do its job and it uses the same CPU as everything else.
+The problem here is that any solution that works inside WordPress still needs to load WordPress itself before it can do its job, and it uses the same CPU as everything else.
 This limits your ability to scale.

-The extra code trying to do its magic can result in more CPU consumption for handling the requests that cannot be served from cache.
-Because remember, for the most important part of the customer journey, from adding to cart to checking out, your site will be uncached regardless.
+The extra code trying to do its magic can result in more CPU consumption for handling the requests that cannot be served from the cache.
+Because remember, for the most important part of the customer journey, from adding to the cart to checking out, your site will be uncached regardless.

-WordPress caching plugins often do not really help with scaling as the infrequency of visits to each page often results in content not being cached, or pushed out of the cache before the next visitor comes around to get served from the cache.
+WordPress caching plugins often do not really help with scaling, as the infrequency of visits to each page often results in content not being cached or pushed out of the cache before the next visitor comes around to get served from the cache.
 Caching in WordPress has hard limits.